laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 Migrating between Laminas MVC and Mezzio is like methodically replacing bricks in a wall.
 The wall remains upright, even when a couple of crumbling bricks are being replaced with shiny, new bricks.
 Bricks made of gold (OK, that was a bit much).
-A well-implemented Strangle Strategy will have that wall provide the same functionality throughout its rebuilding process.
+A well-implemented Strangler Fig Pattern will have that wall provide the same functionality throughout its rebuilding process.
 At the end of the migration, the whole wall will contain all-new bricks, built better than before, anxiously awaiting new features.

 ## Why Not Rewrite the Old Platform Instead?